appleseedhq/appleseed-maya/docs/source/shaders/material/as_standard_surface.rst

     Normalize by the object area, so that object deformations keep the incandescence energy.
 If unset, deforming the object will retain the incandescence color.

 *Tonemap EDF*
     Tonemaps the potentially high energy result of the blackbody radiator into the [0,1] range.
+Disabled by default.

 .. note:: The *tonemap EDF* option has effect **only** when *incandescence type* is set to *blackbody*.